tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ServerHello.
 It is NOT RECOMMENDED to retry the connection in response to a more generic error or advertise lower versions of TLS.

-Services with multiple servers SHOULD ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.
+Services with multiple servers are RECOMMENDED to ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

 ## Backwards Compatibility Security Restrictions